 In 1975 the Holden Gemini was introduced in Australia as a 4-door Sedan and a Coupé (early cars rear panel reading Holden Isuzu), in 1978 followed by a 3-door Wagon and Van.
 The Bedford Chevanne was sold as Vauxhall Chevanne in New Zealand.

 In USA, the car was produced as Chevrolet Chevette as a 3-door Hatchback from September 1975, followed by a 5-door Hatchback with extended wheelbase by the 1978 model year.
 These cars ware available in Canada as Pontiac Acadian.
 By 1981, in USA, the cars were also sold as Pontiac T1000, renamed Pontiac 1000 by 1983.

 By 1976 the Isuzu Gemini was sold in the USA as Opel by Isuzu, later known as Buick Opel.
 By 1981, in USA also, the Isuzu Gemini was sold as Isuzu I-Mark.

 In Korea there was the Saehan Gemini (Saehan Bird in the export), later called Saehan Maepsy, as a 4-door Sedan, by 1983 Daewoo Maepsy, later Daewoo Maepsy-Na, and Saehan Max, later Daewoo Max as a Pick-up (different from the South-American version), while in Malaysia and Thailand the cars were sold as Opel Gemini (4-door Sedan and Coupé).

-In all, the car has been known under nearly 40 different names.
+In all, the car has been known under about 40 different names.